Using capability maturity models to review digital readiness and set targets for digital transformation

 - 5 Communicate the current situation to colleagues budget holders and highlight investment priorities in for different activities.

 This need for well-managed processes is still the case, particularly with ongoing developments in the technology for delivering customer experiences across mobile and desktop and the need to integrate content and social media from multiple sources.
 Given that digital marketing is “Always-on”, it makes sense to benchmark the overall capability of digital marketing using a simple scoring system.
 I used to participate in Workshops at Cranfield School of Management where capability models developed by Professor Hugh Wilson were reviewed with companies participating in a benchmarking group.
 This rang a bell, so it gave me the idea to apply what I had learned of CMM for software development and apply it.

 I originally developed capability benchmark spreadsheets on personal consulting projects for brands like Barclaycard, BP and Mercedes Benz where I interviewed stakeholders asking them to assess their digital capabilities on a detailed scale.
 A version of this was referenced later in the Econsultancy Managing Ecommerce Teams reports I worked on in 2005 and 2008 and more recently have updated them to the Smart Insights Digital marketing strategy audit which is structured around the RACE Planning framework - it's where we recommend Expert members start their improvements to digital marketing.

 After developing many digital benchmarketing spreadsheets and marketing strategy audits, I wanted to take digital benchmarking to the next level by having an interactive tool that could be used to score a business digital marketing capabilities and make recommendations to improve.
-That what our new Interactive Benchmarking tool does.
+That what our new interactive digital strategy benchmarking tool does.
 By scoring your business capabilities across all areas of the RACE planning framework you will be given a score and recommended resources and e-learning models to help you improve your business capability to use digital marketing effectively.